eny2890/Class_Files/README.md

 ![image](https://github.com/user-attachments/assets/a3a2514c-1b34-47ec-a03c-968b29b45097)

-Today, we are working on formating and assembling our forward and reverse paired end reads.
-To do this we are
+Today, we are working on trimming out bad reads, formatting the reads for obitools, and assembling our forward and reverse paired-end reads into one large read.
+To do this we are using the following 4 scripts below.

 #### OBIannotate
 Obiannotate will take all of the individual fastq files that have already been demutiplexed, and combine all the forward reads into a single file, with the names of the individual sample annotated on it, and combine all the reverse reads into a single annotated file.